Metric entropy, n-widths, and sampling of functions on manifolds: Bit representation in global approximation spaces

-which concludes the proof. \end{proof} The Theorem \ref{th:alles22} and Corallary \ref{corollary:result2} yield that our bit representation scheme is optimal with respect to the metric entropy as derived in Theorem \ref{th:entrop} at least up to a logarithmic factor.
+which concludes the proof. \end{proof} Theorem \ref{th:alles22} yields that our bit representation scheme is optimal with respect to the metric entropy as stated in Theorem \ref{th:op bit} at least up to a logarithmic factor.